Growing Bonsai Trees

 Pruning your tree helps to train it into the desired shape and helps to keep the leaves small.
 An area that is heavily pruned will not have as much growth as an area with little pruning.
 Removing unwanted growth will encourage growth in the areas you want more.
 Something to keep in mind is to prune during the correct time of season for your plant.
 You don’t want to do any major pruning and send your plant into shock when it would normally be having a growth spurt.

-Of course you will need a shallow planter for your bonsai plant to call home, as well as the correct type of growing medium.
 A combination of normal soil mixed with some sand and grit will do the job.
 It is also possible to buy special planting mix.
 Your planter must have proper drainage so that you won’t get root rot.
 Feed using a liquid fertilizer and follow the directions.
+You can read more about bonsai fertilizing in our article: Bonsai Trees Fertilizing Tips.
 It is a good idea to use the kind that is made for your type of plant.

 Water your bonsai or plant by checking it about every two weeks.
 Press a finger about in inch into the soil and if it is dry you should water it to the point where the water begins to drain from the drainage holes.
-It the soil is still damp, you can wait another week.
+If the soil is still damp, you can wait another week.

 Taking care of a plant and watching it grow and flourish can be a very satisfying experience.
 Just ask any gardener.
 Growing a bonsai tree can be especially easy because it doesn’t require a lot of bending and weeding.
 Growing a bonsai only takes a lot of time and perseverance for growing and shaping your tree.
 Growing, pruning and shaping your tree can provide enjoyment for you and your loved ones for many years to come.